 On June 2, the California State Assembly voted unanimously (78-0) to pass Assembly Bill 268, a proposal that would make Diwali an official state holiday.
 The bill was introduced by Assemblymembers Ash Kalra and Darshana Patel, California’s first two Hindu American legislators.
 Hailed as the best Diwali gift to California’s largest Indian-origin population in the US, the legislation – AB 268 – would enable community colleges, public schools, and state offices to close on Diwali.

-The California State Assembly Bill 268 is now heading to the State Senate for approval.
-It is a significant step towards promoting inclusion of Indian immigrants who have been contributing to California’s growth in all spheres for decades.
+The California State Assembly Bill 268 headed to the State Senate for approval.
+It was a significant step towards promoting inclusion of Indian immigrants who have been contributing to California’s growth in all spheres for decades.
 AB 268 would add the Festival of Lights not only to the list of California State holidays but also to the court calendars for judicial personnel.
 It would designate Diwali as a paid holiday for state employees in California.

-Recognizing Diwali at the state level is not just about a day off.
+Recognizing Diwali at the state level is not just about a day-off.
 It is about embracing the cultural identity of Indian immigrants who have woven themselves into the socio-economic fabrics of the Golden State.
 Diwali is also a time for Indian families across California for a reunion at temples in the state.
-California is inching closer to saying, “Yes, Diwali belongs here too.
+By declaring Diwali as a state holiday, California made it possible to say, “Yes, Diwali belongs here too.
 Your traditions matter.”

 “I’m grateful to my colleagues for their unanimous, bipartisan support of AB 268, which would have California officially recognize Diwali as a state holiday,” said Ash Kalra after the vote.
 Fellow Assemblymember Darshana Patel also highlighted the cultural significance of the bill, calling it a proud moment for the American Hindu community.
 The Coalition of Hindus of North America (CoHNA) added, “Kudos to the US Indian Seniors for mobilizing the Hindu community on this important initiative.”